PhilipPartsch/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-Figure :need:`feat_req_someipsd_1163` shows an simplified for the error handling of incoming SOME/IP-SD messages.
+Figure :need:`feat_req_someipsd_1163` shows a simplified for the error handling of incoming SOME/IP-SD messages.

 The following steps are taken:

-* Check that at least enough bytes for an empty SOME/IP-SD message are present.
+* Check that at least enough bytes for an empty SOME/IP-SD message are present
+* Check that enough bytes are present for the entries and options array
 * For each entry that can be parsed:
 * Check if the Service ID is known
 * Check if the Instance ID of this Service ID is known